Geometry-Guided Generative Representation for Functional Brain Graphs: Hyperparameters and Training Protocol

-\textbf{Feature normalizations.} For each training pipeline (rest and WM), all node features were normalized using statistics from the training set only and then applied unchanged to the test set.
-For spectral embeddings, all dimensions were scaled by a single global training standard deviation to preserve the eigenvalue induced relative scaling and hierarchy across dimensions.
+\paragraph{Feature Normalizations} For each training pipeline (rest, WM, and task), all node features were normalized using the statistics computed on the training set only and then applied unchanged to validation and test sets.
+For diffusion map embeddings (aligned functional gradients), all dimensions were scaled by a single global training standard deviation to preserve the eigenvalue induced relative scaling and hierarchy across dimensions.